« April 2008 | Main

 May Scientiae Carnival is Up!

 So surf over to Ficka Mawa's and read a variety of fascinating posts on career paths, perspective, and changing self-image.
-I've only read about half of them so far, but ladies I think there is book in here.
+I've only read about half of them so far, but ladies I think there is a book in here.

 This hasn't been an easy time for Flicka Mawa.
 I'm in awe about what she has been able to do.